 In PHS, a repetitive portion of the payload headers of the higher layer is suppressed in the MAC SDU by the sending entity and restored by the receiving entity.
-Implementation of of PHS capability is optional.
+The PHS capability is optional.
 On the uplink, the sending entity is the SS and the receiving entity is the BS.